iota97/Misc/README.md

-# Misc
+# Miscellaneous

-Miscellaneous file that might come in handy in the future.
+Random files that might come in handy in the future.